Gr4y-r0se/C2/README.md

  - Add other content types (XML etc) for serving
  - Migrate scripts to their own folder, and dynamically inject them into each user account.

+## Completed
- - Make the UI better (please open a pull request if you're good at this)
+ - Make the UI better (please open a pull request if you're good at this).
+Special thanks to [BDragisic](https://github.com/BDragisic) for this one.